bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+GitNexus.
+The Zero-Server Code Intelligence Engine - GitNexus is a client-side knowledge graph creator that runs entirely in your browser.
+Drop in a GitHub repo or ZIP file, and get an interactive knowledge graph wit a built in Graph RAG Agent.
+Perfect for code exploration: https://github.com/abhigyanpatwari/GitNexus

 Data Peek.
 A minimal, fast, database client desktop application.
 Built for developers who want to quickly peek at their data without the bloat: https://github.com/Rohithgilla12/data-peek

 Spec Kit.
 Toolkit to help you get started with Spec-Driven Development: https://github.com/github/spec-kit